Tuberous begonia flowers come in many different colors and shapes.

 Tuberous begonia species are native to tropical South America and southern Africa.
-Most varieties available in garden centers or though catalogs are hybrids with complex parentage, but all share the same cultural requirements.
+Most varieties available in garden centers or though catalogs are hybrids with complex parentage, but all share the same growing requirements.

-Choose a site for tuberous begonias that is somewhat protected from wind, where the soil is well-drained, and plants will be shaded during most of the day.
-Early morning and late afternoon sun will not harm them; they need good indirect or dappled light at other times.
+You can buy tuberous begonia plants in spring at garden centers or you can start tuberous begonias from tubers (see next section).
+Once you have plants, choose a site for tuberous begonias that is somewhat protected from wind, where the soil is well-drained, and plants will be shaded during most of the day.
+Early morning and late afternoon sun will not harm them, but they need good indirect or dappled light at other times.

 Starting begonia tubers